xaneon/Clust/README.rst

 Note
 ----
-These scripts still use Python version 2.7.
+These scripts are based on Python version 2.7.